csc301-2023-fall/project-34-qeynet-inc-t/README.md

  <img width="300" height="160" src="https://images.squarespace-cdn.com/content/v1/5a837cb7d74cffca72977a29/1518672294226-XPZ4FOYONO9PKB0DX8AC/QEYnet+logo_final-+iteration+2.png">
 </p>

-QEYnet is a startup company aiming to deploy a low-cost microsatellite quantum-key-distribution (QKD) network to facilitate the start a new era of ultra-secure communication systems
+QEYnet is a startup company aiming to deploy a low-cost microsatellite quantum-key-distribution (QKD) network to facilitate the start a new era of ultra-secure communication systems.

 More can be learned about QEYnet and their groundbreaking QKD technologies from their website: https://qeynet.com/

 ## Description of the project

-Astra will be a local, GUI-based program that will allow QEYnet employees and customers to read and interact with data from QEYnet satellites and other devices.
+Astra is a local, GUI-based program that will allow QEYnet employees and customers to read and interact with data from QEYnet satellites and other devices.

 Satellites out of view are critical to QEYnet’s mission, hence they need some form of software that allows them and customers to monitor the state of their satellites at all times.